NerdNu/NerdPoints/README.md

   HUD state is toggled.
 * `/hud format [<format>]` - Show the string that defines the layout of the HUD.
 If the `<format>` argument is specified, set a new format.
+* `/hud biome [on|off]` - Turn on/off the biome display.
 * `/hud biome format [<format>]` - Set or show the string that defines the `%biome%` value shown by the HUD.
+* `/hud chunk [on|off]` - Turn on/off the chunk display.
 * `/hud chunk format [<format>]` - Set or show the string that defines the `%chunk%` value shown by the HUD.
+* `/hud compass [on|off]` - Turn on/off the compass display.
 * `/hud compass format [<format>]` - Set or show the string that defines the `%compass%` value shown by the HUD.
+* `/hud coords [on|off]` - Turn on/off the coords display.
 * `/hud coords format [<format>]` - Set or show the string that defines the `%coords%` value shown by the HUD.
+* `/hud light [on|off]` - Turn on/off the light display.
 * `/hud light format [<format>]` - Set or show the string that defines the `%light%` value shown by the HUD.

+## HUD Visibility

+By default, the HUD is disabled for new players.
+To turn on the HUD, you can run `/hud on`, or toggle it on or off with `/hud`.

+Individual parts of the HUD can be turned on and off.
+By default, only the coordinates and compass sections of the HUD are enabled.
+You can use `/hud biome` to toggle on/off the biome section of the HUD display (note that the HUD must also be visible overall to see the biome section).
+You can also explicitly specify the visibility of a section, e.g. `/hud light on`.

 ## HUD Formatting